saulpw/visidata/www/docs/join.md

     b.
 Press `o` and enter a filepath for each file.

 2. Press `S` to open the **Sheets sheet**.
-3. Use `s` or `t` to select the sheets to merge.
-4. Press `gC` to open a **Columns sheet** with all columns from selected sheets.
+3. For each sheet that will be merged:

+    a.
+Move the cursor to the row referencing the desired sheet.
+    b.
+Press `Enter` to jump to the sheet referenced in that current cursor row.
-5. Press `!` on the rows that refrences the indices on which the join will be performed.
+    c.
+Press `!` on the rows that refrences the indices on which the join will be performed.
 At least one key column, per sheet, should be set.
-6. Press `q` to return to the **Sheets sheet**.
+    d.
+Press `Ctrl+^` or `S` to return to the **Sheets sheet**.

-7. Optional: If performing a left outer join, use `J` or `K` to reorder the sheets.
+4. Optional: If performing a left outer join, use `J` or `K` to reorder the sheets.
 The first sheet will be the one for whom all rows will be retained.
-8. Type `&` followed by the *jointype* to execute the join
+5. Type `&` followed by the *jointype* to execute the join

 jointype            description
 ---------           -------------
-`inner`             keeps only rows which match keys on all sheets `left outer`        keeps all rows from first selected sheets `full`              keeps all rows from all sheets (union) `diff`              keeps only rows NOT in all sheets
+`inner`             keeps only rows which match keys on all sheets `outer`             keeps all rows from first selected sheet `full`              keeps all rows from all sheets (union) `diff`              keeps only rows NOT in all sheets